rifteyy/batrat/README.md

 ---

 ## 🔒 Detection status
   - **ESET**: Fully bypassed with all modules including Live Grid enabled.
-RAT was able to work without single issuse.
+RAT was able to work without single issue.
+Note: After 3 days, ESET is now detecting as BAT/Agent.DO.
+This is probably caused by Live Grid automatic file submitting system.
   - **Avast**: Fully bypassed.
 RAT was able to work without a single issue.
   - **Avira**: Fully bypassed.
   - **BitDefender**: On previous versions was blocked due to attempt to run in a hidden mode, if it was not running hidden, it worked without single issue, on newest version is detected as a Generic Spyware.